heygrady/react-redux-notes/redux-sagas-todos.md

 export const sagaMiddleware = createSagaMiddleware()

 // if we just want to run a single saga, we can use this
-// (usually when you're doing something clever and one-off) export const runSaga = (saga) => sagaMiddleware.run(saga)
+// (usually when you're doing something clever) export const runSaga = (saga) => sagaMiddleware.run(saga)

 // ...